Gonduls/ing-sw-2022-longo-mole-negro/deliveries/Communication protocol.md

  - Ack: when the room was correctly created
  - Nack: when there were errors in the making of the room

-### 5. RoomId
+### 1.5.
+RoomId

 This message is sent from the server to the client that creates a game, in order to communicate the roomId.
-This information is necessary in order to being able to access a game.
+This information is necessary for other clients in order to access the created game.

 #### Arguments